Library Law

 State Library Laws

 Be sure to check current statutes for the most up-to-date information.
-Information presented here is of a general nature; in specific situations, the library’s legal counsel should be consulted.
+Information presented here is of a general nature.
+In specific situations, the library’s legal counsel should be consulted.

-In some cases, library law refers to other sections of Idaho Code, including election laws, public meeting law, public records act, and laws relating to units of local government.
+In some cases, library law refers to other sections of Idaho Code, including election laws, public meeting law, the public records act, and laws relating to units of local government.

 Public Library District Trustee Elections